M-a-a-d-man/My_First_Website/README.md

 Assignment 1-3: are basic webpages that were demonstrations of how to use the sheer basic elements in html, like images, clickable images, and the <pre> </pre> to keep the alignment of text that is shown in IDE.

+The Final assignment by Evan and Dylan is the same as the one posted in the repository Magic_Square and TicTacToe on my account.